-The prophet Isaiah describes a vision in which the Messiah returns to reign on the earth.
+In Isaiah 2, we are told of a vision in which the Messiah returns to reign on the earth.
 All the nations of the world beat their swords into plowshares.
 All war and conflict comes to an end.
-These things have no place in a kingdom ruled by the Messiah.

 We should long for the day that this vision is made reality.
 But until that happens, what shall we do when faced with evil?
-Obviously it would be better to live in a world in which we did not need swords than a world in which they were needed.
-It would be better if swords were turned into plowshares because they no longer served a purpose.
-But that is not the world we currently live in, and we pretending that our world is like that is unrealistic and dangerous.
-In the actual world, bearing the sword in self-defense is necessary, proper, and morally required.
+Obviously it would be ideal to live in a world in which we did not need weapons because violence is non-existent.
+But that is not the world we currently live in, and pretending that our world is like that is unrealistic and dangerous.
+In the actual world, bearing the sword in self-defense is necessary, proper, and arguably a moral obligation in some cases.
 None other than Jesus himself understood this, which is why he explicitly instructed his disciples to arm themselves for their own protection.

 In Luke 22, Jesus addresses his disciples shortly before he is arrested, put on trial, and eventually crucified.
 He reminds them of how their physical needs were providentially met when he sent them out to do ministry work (Luke 9:1-6).
 However, Jesus warns that he will soon no longer be with them, and that in his absence they cannot expect the same level of protection and provision they received when he was physically present with them.
 Thus, Jesus instructs the disciples to take appropriate measures to provide for themselves.
 Purchasing a sword is explicitly mentioned as one of these measures.
 Here’s the relevant passage: